databyhritikk/dbd/README.md

 You choose the power (CPU, RAM), OS (Linux/Windows), and storage.

+💸 Pricing Explained Simply
+You only pay for what you use:

+Charged per second (not per hour like in the past).

+Testing/development

+Jobs that can handle sudden interruptions

+🧠 Real-Life Analogy
+EC2 Instance = A rented computer

+You choose the power (CPU, RAM), OS (Linux/Windows), and storage.

 You can pause (stop) or delete it (terminate) anytime.

 You can choose to pay more for uninterrupted usage or save money with flexible, riskier options like Spot.